 After clicking Add button, you can get the answer in a message box, as shown in Figure 5.2:

 5.2 The Label

-The label in Visual Basic 2015 can be used to provide instructions to the user as well as to display the outputs.
+The label can be used to provide instructions and guides to the users as well as to display outputs.
 It is different from text box because it can only display static text, which means the user cannot change the text.
-By using the syntax Label.Text, it can display text and numeric data.
-On the other hand, you can also change its text in the properties window and also at runtime.
+Using the syntax Label.Text, it can display text and numeric data.
+You can change its text in the properties window and also at runtime.

 Public Class Form1 Private Sub BtnCal_Click(sender As Object, e As EventArgs) Handles BtnCal.Click Dim num1 As Single = Val(TxtNum1.Text) Dim num2 As Single = Val(TxtNum2.Text) Dim Sum As Single = num1 + num2 LblAns.Text = Sum.ToString End Sub End Class

 The Dim keyword is to declare a number as a single precision number and the function Val is to convert a string to a number.
-In addition, the method ToString is to display an output as a string.
+The method ToString is to display an output as a string.
 We shall learn more about Dim in a later lesson.